 It remains to be seen whether European ´presidents´ will ever reach this status.
-The power of European propaganda will not be sufficient to cover up the many deficiencies, hot air, megalomania and mismanagement of this EU (information and title from: P. Zanker, The Power of Images in the Age of Augustus (Ann Arbor 2003).
+Europe.
+The power of images could not be sufficient to cover up the deficiencies of this new institute. (information and title from: P. Zanker, The Power of Images in the Age of Augustus (Ann Arbor 2003).